ablab/rnaquast/README.md

 rnaQUAST is a tool for evaluating RNA-Seq assemblies using reference genome and gene database.
 In addition, rnaQUAST is also capable of estimating gene database coverage by raw reads and _de novo_ quality assessment using third-party software.

-rnaQUAST version 2.0.0 was released under GPLv2 on February 8th, 2020 and can be downloaded from [http://cab.spbu.ru/software/rnaquast/](http://cab.spbu.ru/software/rnaquast/) or [https://github.com/ablab/rnaquast/releases](https://github.com/ablab/rnaquast/releases).
+rnaQUAST version 2.0.1 was released under GPLv2 on March 28th, 2020 and can be downloaded from [http://cab.spbu.ru/software/rnaquast/](http://cab.spbu.ru/software/rnaquast/) or [https://github.com/ablab/rnaquast/releases](https://github.com/ablab/rnaquast/releases).

 **For impatient people:**